mubtAAhij/DragonSync-iOS/README.md

 > [!NOTE]
 > Keep your DroneID and DragonSync repositories updated.
 Update by running `git pull` in both repository directories.

-> [!TIP]
-> **BYOD - Quickstart w/ZMQ**
->
-> *ZMQ offers several advantages over CoT XML messages.
-Firstly, it provides a direct device connection, utilizing only a single decoder.
-This design ensures greater reliability and robustness.
-Secondly, ZMQ uses all available data while CoT does not.*
-> - Use the `--dji` flag with zmq_decoder as demonstrated in the DroneID docs for SDR decoding.
-> - Using `wardragon-monitor.py` will report data on most any linux system: `python3 wardragon_monitor.py --zmq_host 0.0.0.0 --zmq_port 4225 --interval 30`
-> - Running `zmq_decoder.py`
->    - Using a wireless adapter:
->        - First run the wifi sniffer
->      `python3 wifi_receiver.py --interface wlan0 -z --zmqsetting 127.0.0.1:4223`
->        - Start  `python3 zmq_decoder.py -z --zmqsetting 0.0.0.0:4224 --zmqclients 127.0.0.1:4222,127.0.0.1:4223 -v`
->    - Using ESP32: `python3 zmq_decoder.py -z --uart /dev/esp0 --zmqsetting 0.0.0.0:4224 --zmqclients 127.0.0.1:4222 -v` (replace /dev/esp0 with your port)
-> - Starting Sniffle BT for Sonoff baud (CatSniffer, don't set -b).
-Run this and point to your Sniffle folder: `python3 Sniffle/python_cli/sniff_receiver.py -l -e -a -z -b 2000000`

 ### Connection Methods

 #### ZMQ Server (JSON) - Recommended